zpoint/CPython-Internals/BasicObject/str/str.md

 ![s_s](https://github.com/zpoint/CPython-Internals/blob/master/BasicObject/str/s_s.png)

     s = "aaa"

 ![aaa](https://github.com/zpoint/CPython-Internals/blob/master/BasicObject/str/aaa.png)

 #### interned

-all unicode object with "interned" set to 1 will be hold in this doctionary, any other new created unicode object with same value will points to same object, it act as singleton
+all unicode object with "interned" set to 1 will be held in this dictionary, any other new created unicode object with the same value will points to the same object, it act as singleton

     static PyObject *interned = NULL;

-if you delete the string, and initialize a new same string, the id of them are the same, the first time you creted it, it's stored in **interned** dictionary
+if you delete the string and initialize a new same string, the id of them are the same, the first time you created it, it's stored in the **interned** dictionary

     >>> id(s)
     4314134768
     >>> del s
     >>> s = "aaa"